-There are nine PWM modules in the Concerto device.
-Eight of these are of the High-Resolution PWM (HRPWM) type with high-resolution control on both A and B signal outputs, and one is of the Enhanced PWM (ePWM) type.
+There are 12 PWM modules in the Concerto device.
+Eight of these are of the High-Resolution PWM (HRPWM) type with high-resolution control on both A and B signal outputs, and four are of the Enhanced PWM (ePWM) type.
 The HRPWM modules have all the features of the ePWM plus they offer significantly higher PWM resolution (time granularity on the order of 150 ps).
-Figure 6-15 shows the eight HRPWM modules (PWM 1-8) and one ePWM module (PWM 9).
+Figure 6-15 shows the eight HRPWM modules (PWM 1-8) and four ePWM modules (PWM 9-PWM12).